Poofy1/ME621/README.md

 ME621 is a comprehensive program designed to feed you hand picked e621.net content automatically.
 Using machine learning, it learns your tastes and delivers a personalized feed of images directly to your Telegram.

+This is a WIP project, you will encounter unfinished features and issues.

 ## Features:

 1. Label e621 images directly on the webui interface